 Story About Why I Built This

 A long time ago (last week) I decided that I wanted a plant.
-After shopping around I found this pretty awesome bonsai plant/mini-tree.
-However I soon discovered that I was horrible at remembering to water it (you can see in some of the photos that the leaves had started to turn yellow).
-So I decided to revisit an old and never finished project I was working on about soil moisture.
+After shopping around, I found this pretty awesome bonsai plant/mini-tree.
+However, I soon discovered that I was horrible at remembering to water it (you can see in some of the photos that the leaves have started to turn yellow).
+So I decided to revisit an old and never finished project I was working on regarding soil moisture.
 (Most of it was following instructions from http://gardenbot.org).
-However I thought to myself "an arduino is very large for a small mini-tree.
+However, I thought to myself "an Arduino is huge for a little mini-tree.
 I should use an ATtiny."
-And after some surfing on the web I got inspired from http://highlowtech.org and thought that copper tape would be really cool for the sensor and maybe even the circuit.
+And after some surfing on the web, I got inspired from http://highlowtech.org and thought that copper tape would be cool for the sensor and maybe even the circuit.
 So I put my thinking cap on and got to work.